 Step #1: Grab Your Ingredients

 This step is totally up to you and your preferences!
 For us Grillaholics, we concocted a steak seasoning that we think makes everyone happy and leaves their tastebuds asking for more.
-If you want to try our recipe out all you'll need is:
+It's called our SPG + Butter and adds a rich buttery flavor of 100% REAL buter, plus premium sea salt, Vietnamese peppercorns, and California garlic!
+If you want to try our recipe out you can grab some here!

 Step #2: Prepare Your Smoker or Oven